-The Authority will also buy in training from other providers to support the learning and development of Authority members and officers in this area.
+The Authority will also buy in training from other providers to support the learning and development of Authority members and officers in this area in line with the overall learning and development strategy.

 Conflicts of interest

 In an event of any potential conflict of interests, a suite of policies have been drawn up between the Authority and Border to Coast.